medically reviewed by Dr Godmi Tresa

 Did you know that if your breath smells sour, it can be due to the underlying issues of your gut?
 It is an identified suggestion that you suffer from GERD-related lousy breath.

-Other Cause Of Bad Breath
+Other Reasons for Bad Breath

 • Food and Drinks: Certain foods and beverages, such as garlic, onions, coffee, and alcohol, can cause temporary bad breath.